Spencer Steer Player Props: Reds vs. Diamondbacks

-Spencer Steer, carrying a .167 slugging percentage over his past 10 games, will be in action for the Cincinnati Reds versus the Arizona Diamondbacks July 22 at 4:10 PM ET.
+On Sunday, Spencer Steer (batting .189 in his past 10 games) and the Cincinnati Reds face the Arizona Diamondbacks, whose starting pitcher will be Jose Ruiz.
+First pitch is at 1:40 PM ET.

-He collected three RBI (going 2-for-5 with a double) in his last game against the Diamondbacks.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Diamondbacks.

 Spencer Steer Game Info & Props vs. the Diamondbacks